 After getting new customers in the door, the burger joint continued to build the relationship by inviting people to receive restaurant news, and offer specials and promotions to specific groups.
 It was this ongoing communication on channels that customers were most comfortable on that led to repeat business and market penetration.

 Facebook ads are a fantastic way to introduce potential customers to your business or product and to start cultivating the early stages of brand loyalty.
-That said, it requires strategic planning—few people ever stumble their way to success with a haphazard marketing strategy, especially in a mature market.
+That said, it requires strategic planning—few people ever stumble their way to success promoting an existing product with a haphazard marketing strategy, especially in a mature market.

 Breaking in with a successful market penetration strategy

-No matter the market penetration strategy you use, you know all too well how hard it is to penetrate current markets.
+No matter the market penetration strategy you use to promote current products, you know all too well how hard it is to penetrate current markets.
 You do your research, monitor the competition, drive paid traffic to different places.
 What many miss is adding an education-based marketing campaign into the mix.
 It helps establish your company as an expert in the field, attract qualified customers, and enter a competitive space where similar products and services exist.